More thoughts on teaching ancient languages

 They were brought here by their parents.
 Did they have a moral obligation to turn back and cross the border alone in the other direction.
 The parents broke the law and were aware of the risks and the possible consequences.

 The children went to school, did their homework, obeyed the rules they understood, and now want to go to college.
-They only home they now know is the state where they graduated from school.
+The only home they now know is the state where they graduated from school.
 How is it to anyone’s advantage to deny them an education?

 Ronald Reagan wouldn’t have a chance if he were running in the current political climate.
 After all, he granted amnesty in 1986 to undocumented workers and their families.